daleao/sdv/Combat/README.md

 ## Credits & Special Thanks

-Credit to DjStln and NormanPCN for Combat Controls and Redux﻿, respectively, from which the Slick Moves and Face Mouse Cursor features originate.
+Credit to DjStln and NormanPCN for Combat Controls and Redux, respectively, from which the Slick Moves and Face Mouse Cursor features originate.